Termination rates: Data transfer rates

-Situation in specific markets
+Specific markets

 Africa

 Morocco wants to cut the termination rates by up to 70% and end asymmetric rates by 2013.
 The Nigerian Communications Commission, responsible for the largest African mobile market with 61 million subscribers, continually lowers the termination rates.

 North America

-United States

 Fixed-line termination rates are below 1 ¢/min.
 The providers are free to negotiate termination rates as long as they are symmetric.

-Mexico

 Mobile termination rates in Mexico are currently regulated by the Ley Federal de Telecomunicaciones y Radiodifusión.
 América Móvil group, consisting of Telcel in mobile services, and Telmex and Telnor in fixed services was declared incumbent in 2014 by the Federal Telecommunications Institute agency in Mexico.
 Because of this, and article 131 of the Federal Law, Telcel, Telmex and Telnor cannot charge a termination rates to other agents.
 In mobile services, Telefónica and AT&T charged $0.1869 MXN per minute for voice termination services and $0.0189 for SMS termination services in 2016.
 For 2017, the termination rates both operators charge will be $0.1906 MXN per minute for voice termination services, and $0.0250 for SMS termination services.

 Asia

-Pakistan

 Mobile termination rates are 0.90 paisa per minute (nationwide) and Fixed line termination rates ranges from 0.65 to 1.20 paisa per minute (as per call type on the bases of distance.

-Bangladesh

 Mobile termination rate for domestic voice call is 18 Paisa per minute charged based on actual duration.
 For domestic SMS service, mobile termination rate is 4.5 Paisa per SMS.
 For domestic MMS service, mobile termination rate is 60 Paisa per MMS.
 Mobile Termination Rate (MTR) for video call is yet to be fixed by operator / regulator.
 International voice termination to Bangladesh is 1.5 US cents per minute.

-India

 Termination charge for calls to Basic (Fixed, Wireless (Fixed), and Mobile with limited mobility) and Cellular networks would be uniform @ Rs.
 0.30 per minute.

 The same termination charge would be applicable for all types of calls viz.
 Local, National Long Distance and International Long Distance.

-Europe and European Union
+Europe

 While termination rates between fixed line telecommunication operators frequently amount to less than US$0.01, mobile termination charges can be significantly higher, especially for international calls.
 In Europe, the average termination charge for a call varies, ranging from less than 1ct in Austria and Cyprus to much higher charges in Bulgaria.
 This discrepancy in rates has been identified as a hindrance to competition among telecom providers in the European Union.
 Termination rates have also played a major role in recent regulation to cap the high cost of roaming in the European Union, where customers paid historically on average almost €1.50/minute in roaming charges.
 Ultimately, roaming charges have been capped at twice termination rates.

 All references to prices in this section are in € Euro cents (ct) for Eurozone countries, and in local currencies otherwise.